Pontus: The Greek Primordial God of the Sea

 Pontus’ Importance in Hesiod’s Theogony

-Hesiod’s “Theogony” is basically a bubbling cauldron full of interesting tidbits of Greek mythology.
+Hesiod’s “Theogony” is basically a bubbling cauldron full of interesting bits of Greek mythology.

-Our hero Pontus makes a small appearance in the pages of “Theogony,” where his birth is highlighted by Hesiod.
+Pontus makes a small appearance in the pages of “Theogony,” where his birth is highlighted by Hesiod.
 It touches on how Pontus was born without Gaia having to lay with another deity.
-Here is how it is mentioned:

 “She (Gaia, the Mother Earth) bore also the fruitless deep with his raging swell, Pontus, without sweet union of love.”